 Need additional advent cards.
 Here is my free version!

 The cards not only contain bible verses, but some have specific activities to do that day.
 One day might challenge the child to make Christmas cookies and bring them to their neighbors.
 Another day a card might ask them to construct a handmade card to give to someone special in their life.
 Each card has a specific purpose to develop good virtue and a heart of giving.

 These are in sharp contrast to the Elf on the Shelf activity, whose main purpose is to ‘get’ a child to be good by suggesting that their ‘goodness’ will produce more Christmas presents.
-Instead, in this Elf on the Shelf alternatives, the child is going through the story of Christmas and contemplating good things, and kind advent traditions.
-A Shepherds Treasure once again flies high above the other tradition in producing a godly outcome.
+Instead, in this Elf on the Shelf alternative, the child is going through the story of Christmas and contemplating good things, and kind advent traditions.
+A Shepherd Treasure once again flies high above the other traditions in producing a godly outcome.

 Which Elf on the Shelf Alternative is Best for Us?

 There are too many Elf on the Shelf alternatives to waste any time on trying to fit a tradition that is not producing a godly outcome in your home.
 Leave the Elf on the Shelf for a Shepherd on the shelf or another one of these amazing alternatives.
 You won’t be sorry you made the decision as your child learns kindness instead of selfishness, affection for others instead of affection for self, and love of Jesus instead of love of self.

 There are a couple of things to consider when you are thinking about alternatives to Elf on the Shelf.
 What kind of time does your family have to commit to this tradition?
 Do you like your traditions simple, or a little more complicated?
 Do you want to have something to hide each day?
 What are the outcomes you want this tradition to produce?